 Lumia Learning is a work constantly in flux.
 The piece changes based on viewers’ attention.
 Should one approach and view the piece while it is a deep blue, with orange streaks moving quickly against an opposite pale green, Lumia Learning will note the colors, the speed, and the shapes that are resulting in the most prolonged attention.
 The piece will incrementally change to favor these attention retaining qualities.
 Via Wilfred and his Lumia art form, this piece also posits that there is “an ideal form”, and that ideal found in the eyes of a wide swath of viewership.

-Click HERE to see what data Lumia Learning has learned thus far.
+Click HERE to see what data Lumia Learning learned in its first exhibition in Torrance, California.

 It is not difficult to imagine the uses capital would have for this technology.
-Positioned in its initial exhibition in a mall storefront in Torrance, California, one need only surmise what a shopping mall store would like to project.
+Lumia Learning first exhibited in a mall - the Del Amo Fashion Center in Torrance, California.
+One need only surmise what a shopping mall store would like to project.
 Using the technology that drives Lumia Learning in creating a light-up billboard, a shop might learn what sweaters attract the most head turning, what imagery most sells the latest iPad, or even what colors and forms are most successful in advertisement of any product.
 Again, in social media, across Instagram and Facebook, this is being done constantly.
 Campaigns are started and monitored, then tailored to suit a specific audience, or to more particularly strike a specific clientele.
 Though Lumia Learning does not utilize the technology inherent in the Kinect 2 for directional eye-tracking, this too is a possibility.
 Soon, our phones could track the very direction of our attention and gaze via the slight movement of our eyes.
 Advertisements could move across the screen to obstruct your view wherever your eyes turn.
 In this way, your attention, even your sense of vision becomes a vein for capital to mine.
 Lumia Learning is not meant to expose these realities – they are conducted openly and known.
 Instead, Lumia Learning is meant to probe the effect that this constant data analysis and refinement has upon the work itself and how this data inhalation alters and changes the media that we view.
 Like Wilfred's notions of Lumia, this piece proposes a publicly sourced notion of aesthetics.
 In this way, this work is an ongoing experiment visualizing the result when art is democratized to the most widely attractive taste, and when adaptability reigns supreme in maintaining and seeking attention and gaze.
 This is a work without any fixed center, but rather, a middling between boundaries created by the viewership of itself.
 So too do our media practices now avail themselves of this de-centered, constant flux approach in effort to further reach.
 Does this make the work, and indeed our world of media, vacant, void of initiative or design, or does this make it collaborative, conducted by simply the standing and watching of participants?
 Over time, will the push to the common denominator result in a great middling effect, turning the piece into an amorphous gray, or will this piece be pushed further and further to its outside limits by its viewers?
-If nothing else, set in this original setting, amidst the sales and promotional signage of the Torrance mall, this piece offers a momentary respite from your attention being sponsorship of sold product.
-In this setting, the piece can be an oasis in which your attention subverts the efforts to commodify, and instead invites your gaze to be coopted as artist agent in painting light.
+If nothing else, set in its original setting, amidst the sales and promotional signage of the Torrance mall, this piece offered a momentary respite from one's attention being sponsorship of sold product.
+In that setting, the piece was an oasis in which one's attention subverted the efforts to commodify, and instead invited viewer's gaze to be coopted as artist agent in painting light.
 Wilfred could never have foreseen the degree to which patterns of light now alter and shift our actions throughout the day.
 So too, in this piece, in response, should our actions alter and tutor the kinetic manifestation of the art of light - Lumia, learning.